 Students are encouraged to submit any prior assessments and evaluation reports that may be helpful in determining appropriate accommodations.
 Documentation should be current, relevant to the requested accommodations, and completed by a professional qualified to make the diagnosis, such as a psychologist, licensed clinical social worker, education professional, psychiatrist/physician, or other health care provider.
 The documentation should identify the disability, describe its current impact, and address how the impairment substantially limits a major life activity.
 It is recommended that the documentation describe the individual’s current or past accommodations, support services and medications, as well as any recommendations for accommodations in the college setting.

 Types of documentation can include, but are not limited to, the following:

 For documentation of mental health disabilities (including ADHD) and chronic medical or physical disabilities, students may have their treating professional complete the appropriate form below:

-The documentation provided will be reviewed as a part of the collaborative process with the student.
-During a personal interview, consideration will also be given to the student’s self-report, strengths and needs, academic experiences and current program of study, as well as his or her ideas regarding accommodations.
+The review of documentation will include a personal interview as part of an interactive process with the student.
+During the interview, consideration will also be given to the student’s self-report, strengths and needs; academic experiences, the current program of study and courses in which he or she is enrolled, as well as the student’s ideas regarding accommodations.

 Disability records are confidential, maintained in the DSS office, and are protected as an educational record under the Family Educational Rights and Privacy Act (FERPA).
 Disability-related information may be disclosed on a limited, need to know basis in order to provide accommodations and services with the permission of the student or as otherwise permitted under the university’s student records policy.